 Get to Know Us a Bit Better

 Summit Physical Therapy, Inc. was founded 2018 by Amanda J. Cherok, PT, DPT, Cert.
 MDT; Jay C. Cherok, PT, DPT, Cert.
 MSKUS; Christina A. De La Torre, PT, DPT; Kristin N. Oelschlegal, PT, DPT, OCS; and Joanna E. Riley, PT, DPT.
 Summit Physical Therapy, Inc. employs only the highest qualified clinicians with 30 years of combined experience and a variety of skills to meet the needs of our patients.
 The five Doctors of Physical Therapy practicing through Summit Physical Therapy, Inc. provide the most recent and effective evidence-based treatments available.
-This professional team shares an extensive background in manual therapy, orthopedics, ergonomic assessment, McKenzie mechanical diagnosis and treatment, functional dry needling, neurological rehab, diagnostic musculoskeletal ultrasound, strength and conditioning, sports performance, craniosacral therapy, lymphatic drainage, custom orthotic fabrication, instrument assisted soft tissue mobilization, myofascial release, and gait training.
+This professional team shares an extensive background in manual therapy, orthopedics, ergonomic assessment, McKenzie mechanical diagnosis and therapy, functional dry needling, neurological rehab, diagnostic musculoskeletal ultrasound, strength and conditioning, sports performance, craniosacral therapy, lymphatic drainage, custom orthotic fabrication, instrument assisted soft tissue mobilization, myofascial release, and gait training.

 Summit Physical Therapy, Inc. will be recognized as the premier provider for autonomous and comprehensive physical therapy services on the Kenai Peninsula.
 We will demonstrate compassion to our patients while giving them a unique rehabilitative experience tailored to their individual goals.
 Summit Physical Therapy, Inc. will also become a leader in the community through our associations with complimentary healthcare professionals, exceptional quality of care, focus on patient education, and utilization of evidence-based interventions for all age groups.